hilton/hilton.github.com/blog/_posts/2020-01-14-product-definition.md

 ---

 <!--
-1. Articulate the product definition to set the context for talking about your product
+1. Articulate the product definition to set the context for talking about your product.
-2. Include three things in your product definition: one sentence description, the audience, and what they can do.
+2. Include three things: one-sentence description, the audience, and what they can do.
-3. Say who you designed the product for
+3. Say who you designed the product for.
-4. Highlight what the product gives that audience
+4. Highlight what the product gives that audience.
-5. The product definition is the set-up for the value proposition -->
+5. The product definition is the set-up for the value proposition.
+-->

 [![Three nesting dolls](three-nesting-dolls.jpg)](https://unsplash.com/photos/9hhOVsf1lpU)